zainabx78/AWS-Projects/Amazon SNS and SQS/README.md

-# CREATING A MESSAGING SYSTEM USING AMAZON SNS AND SQS IN AWS
+# Creating a messaging system using amazon SNS and SQS in AWS cloud